severalnines/docs/user-guide/mysql/logs.rst

 Tree view of corresponding database logs across cluster.
 Clicking on a log file will appear in a new tab in viewing panel on the right-hand side.
 Browsing through the appropriate error logs is key element of the troubleshooting process.

+* **Refresh Logs**
-Click on 'Refresh Logs' will trigger a job for ClusterControl to perform log collection.
+	- Triggers a job for ClusterControl to perform log collection.
 By default, the logs are fetched every ``db_stats_collection`` which is 30 minutes.
 You can verify this from the 'Last Updated' value at the bottom of the section.

+* **Search**
+	- Look up the search term throughout the active document in viewing panel.

+* **Clear**
+	- Clear the search term.

 ClusterControl collects important database logs depending on the cluster type as shown below: